breadli428/breadli428.github.io/content/publication/neurips2025/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *arXiv*
+publication: 'In *arXiv*'
 publication_short: In *arXiv*

-abstract: Reinforcement Learning (RL) has demonstrated impressive capabilities in robotic control but remains challenging due to high sample complexity, safety concerns, and the sim-to-real gap.
-While offline RL eliminates the need for risky real-world exploration by learning from pre-collected data, it suffers from distributional shift, limiting policy generalization.
-Model-Based RL (MBRL) addresses this by leveraging predictive models for synthetic rollouts, yet existing approaches often lack robust uncertainty estimation, leading to compounding errors in offline settings.
-We introduce Offline Robotic World Model (RWM-O), a model-based approach that explicitly estimates epistemic uncertainty to improve policy learning without reliance on a physics simulator.
-By integrating these uncertainty estimates into policy optimization, our approach penalizes unreliable transitions, reducing overfitting to model errors and enhancing stability.
-Experimental results show that RWM-O improves generalization and safety, enabling policy learning purely from real-world data and advancing scalable, data-efficient RL for robotics.
+abstract: Learning robust and generalizable world models is crucial for enabling efficient and scalable robotic control in real-world environments.
+In this work, we introduce a novel framework for learning world models that accurately capture complex, partially observable, and stochastic dynamics.
+The proposed method employs a dual-autoregressive mechanism and self-supervised training to achieve reliable long-horizon predictions without relying on domain-specific inductive biases, ensuring adaptability across diverse robotic tasks.
+We further propose a policy optimization framework that leverages world models for efficient training in imagined environments and seamless deployment in real-world systems.
+Through extensive experiments, our approach consistently outperforms state-of-the-art methods, demonstrating superior autoregressive prediction accuracy, robustness to noise, and generalization across manipulation and locomotion tasks.
+Notably, policies trained with our method are successfully deployed on ANYmal D hardware in a zero-shot transfer, achieving robust performance with minimal sim-to-real performance loss.
+This work advances model-based reinforcement learning by addressing the challenges of long-horizon prediction, error accumulation, and sim-to-real transfer.
+By providing a scalable and robust framework, the introduced methods pave the way for adaptive and efficient robotic systems in real-world applications.

 # Summary.
 An optional shortened abstract.
-summary: In this work, we propose a model-based reinforcement learning method for robust policy optimization in robotics from offline data.
+summary: In this work, we propose a model-based reinforcement learning method for robust policy optimization in robotics.

 # tags:
 #   - Large Language Models